Head shaking in horses.

 - Does he only head shake when he is taken away from a meal?
 Or when he’s alone or maybe when you are riding in a group?
 What about at a specific gait?
 If it’s trot but not walk or canter, you may have a painful mystery lameness.

-- Ears are rarely infected, but can harbor ticks and insects that cause irritation.
+- Ears are rarely infected but can harbor ticks and insects that cause irritation and head shaking.

 - Check the eyes for signs of infection and disease that may cause blind spots or pain.

-- Check the teeth!
+- Check your horse’s teeth!
 Dental problems are also a cause of head shaking.

 - Does your horse have allergies?
 Consider having him tested.